Medications and Drugs

-Generic Name: etoposide (oral) (Pronunciation: ee TOW poh side)
+Generic Name: etoposide (oral) (Pronunciation: ee TOE poe side)

 What is etoposide (VePesid)?

-Etoposide is a cancer medicine that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Etoposide is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Etoposide may also be used for purposes other than those listed in this medication guide.
+Etoposide may also be used for purposes not listed in this medication guide.